FREQUENTLY ASKED QUESTIONS

 What should I bring on the day?

-Bring the "PDF Ticket" that was emailed to you after registration.
+Bring the ticket that was emailed to you after registration.
 You can either print this or present it on your phone at the event.
 Presenting this will also allow you to receive your Event Guide and therefore access the free event buses.
 We also recommend that you bring a hat, sunscreen, sunglasses and wet weather gear if it is likely to rain.
 Bring a refillable water bottle and wear appropriate clothing, including footwear, to participate in the walk.